Merritt, British Columbia: History

 For years, the Merritt area was a gathering place for local European colonists and First Nations, as the area was a focus of transportation routes used by early pioneers.
 The grasslands eventually drew the attention of settlers interested in ranching, and the first ranches were staked in the mid-19th century.

 In the 1880s three ranches located at the confluence of the Nicola and Coldwater Rivers, owned by William Voght, Jesus Garcia, and the John Charters Estate, became the focus of a farming community known as "The Forks".
 With the completion of the Canadian Pacific Railway through British Columbia in 1885, interest increased in the coal deposits south of The Forks.

 Parts of the ranches owned by Voght, Garcia and Charters were surveyed in 1893 for the townsite of Forksdale, but the name did not catch on with locals.
 Instead, the name was changed in 1906 to honour William Hamilton Merritt III, a mining engineer and railway promoter.
-By 1907, the coal mines were in operation and with the completion of the railway from Spences Bridge, government and other offices starting moving from Lower and Upper Nicola to establish Merritt as the major settlement in the Nicola Valley.
+By 1907, the coal mines were in operation and with the completion of the Nicola, Kamloops and Similkameen railway from Spences Bridge, government and other offices starting moving from Lower and Upper Nicola to establish Merritt as the major settlement in the Nicola Valley.

 Armstrong's Store moved from Lower Nicola to Nicola Avenue in Merritt in the spring of 1907.
 G.B.
 Armstrong became Merritt's first postmaster at this location in 1908.
 In 1910, Armstrong's Department Store moved to 2025 Quilchena Avenue.
 In 1909, the Bank of Montreal moved from the settlement of Nicola to Merritt.
 A.E.
 Howse moved his department store to the west end of Nicola Avenue.
 The Nicola Herald, founded at Nicola Lake in 1905, moved from Nicola to Merritt in 1909 and the name was changed to the Merritt Herald and Nicola Valley Advocate.
 Other industries developed in the Valley, including ranching, copper, nickel, gold and silver mining, and forestry, and as a result, new business buildings were constructed.